Reading, situated in the upper Thames valley at the confluence of the rivers Kennet and Thames, is the county town of Royal Berkshire.

 Conveyancing fees are made up of legal fees and disbursements.

 Conveyancing disbursements are the extra third-party costs incurred on your behalf, for example HMLR registration fees or landlord fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our conveyancing fees for buying or selling a house in Reading are fixed, so for a standard conveyancing transaction, what you pay is exactly what you see in your quote.